aufdemarbeitsmarkt/School_District_Analysis/README.md

 * % Passing Reading: -0.12%
 * % Overall Passing: -0.46%

-Excluding a single high school's ninth-grade class amounted to nearly a half-percent change in the overall percentage of passing students **_district-wide_** could have significant implications for funding.
+Excluding a single high school's ninth-grade class amounted to nearly a half-percent change in the overall passing rate of students **_district-wide_**; this could have significant implications for funding.

 See screenshots below.